Tjanpi Desert Weavers

 Tjanpi (wild harvested grass) with red, orange, yellow and white wool

 Irruntyju (Wingellina) WA

-Rochelle Ferguson is a young woman from Irruntyju (Wingellina) communtiy in WA.
-She has spent most of her adult years in Alice Springs with her family and her children.
-She is learning her weaving skills from her mother Ann Cleary who is an accomplished artist from WA.
-Her mother and Rochelle have a style of weaving that is quite different from any other at Tanpi and incorporates grasses they have found in a secret spot along the river bed due to the high levels of rain over the past year.
-Rochelle’s baskets look to be influenced by weaving styles in the northern Indigenous communities where they use pandanas leaves.
+Rochelle learnt her weaving skills from her mother Ann Cleary-Farrall who is an accomplished Tjanpi artist.
+Rochelle and her mother have a style of weaving that is quite different from any other Tjanpi artist and incorporates grasses they have found in a secret spots close to Alice Springs.
+Rochelle's baskets look as if they have been influenced by the weaving styles of the Top End Indigenous communities where they use pandanas leaves.
 Her style is very intricate and she dyes the grasses herself.
-She also has created some beautiful sculptures with a different style of weave and is an exciting new artist for Tjanpi.
+She also creates her own distinct styles of standing and flat tjulpu (bird) sculptures that are very popular.

 Rochelle is from from Irruntyju (Wingellina) community in Western Australia and has spent most of her adult years in Alice Springs with her family and children.